-Step 5: Sale proceeds
+Step 5: Sale Proceeds

 Your sale proceeds are the amount received from the sale of shares, less any applicable fees, commissions, or taxes.
-This amount is displayed in Box 1d of Form 1099-B and is also included in the Stock Plan Transactions Supplement under "Total Proceeds."
-Tax software may ask for "Gross proceeds from the sale."
+This amount is displayed in Box 1d of Form 1099-B. Tax software may ask for "Gross proceeds from the sale."